-(7) A schedule showing the fair value of the utility's proposed rate base.
+(7) A schedule showing the fair value of the utility's proposed rate base as follows:

-(A) Any valuation study performed by or for the utility, including all assumptions used in that study, that serves as the basis for the utility's proposed fair value of its rate base, including any supporting work papers.
+(A) If a valuation study was performed by or for the utility, including all assumptions used in that study, it serves as the basis for the utility's proposed fair value of its rate base, including supporting work papers.

-(B) If a utility proposes to add investment in qualified pollution control properties as defined in IC 8-1-2-6.6 to the value of its electric property, the utility shall also submit a filing that complies with the requirements of 170 IAC 4-6.
+(B) If a utility proposes to add investment in qualified pollution control properties, as defined in IC 8-1-2-6.6, to the value of its electric property, the utility shall also submit a filing that complies with the requirements of 170 IAC 4-6.

-(8) A separate schedule for rate base information shall list at a minimum each major project added from the selected period in (3)(1)(A) by account number with an asset description, cost of materials, labor costs, non-construction costs, total costs, task order number and in-service date by phase;
+(8) A separate schedule for rate base information listing at a minimum each major project added from the selected period in section (4)(a)(2) by account number with:

+(A) an asset description;

+(B) the cost of materials;

+(C) labor costs;

+(D) nonconstruction costs;

+(E) total costs;

+(F) the task order number; and

+(G) the in-service date by phase.

 (9) Capital structure and weighted average cost of capital as of the historical test period or base period, including the following information:

 (A) Common equity.

-(B) Long -term debt, including that maturing within one (1) year.
+(B) Long term debt, including debt maturing within one (1) year.

 (C) Other debt, with specificity.